Intake process

 intake session, intake process, intake counseling

-As a new private practice therapist, you’re well on your way to success.
-Your research is complete and you have determined your ideal client.
-You have done the work to target the right client and built communication channels for them to find and contact you.
 Now the phone is starting to ring and your email inbox is filling up with inquiries.
 How do you best capture contact and client information in a way that suits your business and clinical needs AND feels comfortable and safe for your clients?
 Initial sessions as part of the intake process are a more traditional method while wait lists, a trend spurred in part by COVID, are rapidly becoming a more common part of the intake process.

 Initial sessions and determining fit

-Scheduling potential clients for an initial session gives you and the client an opportunity to determine if the relationship is a good fit and is a regular part of intake counseling.
+The first step in the intake process is scheduling potential clients for an initial session gives you and the client an opportunity to determine if the relationship is a good fit and is a regular part of intake counseling.
 Offering a free, brief intake session can encourage a client to reach out to you and removes some of the financial concerns and risks clients may feel with regard to seeing a private practice therapist.

 While most intake session requests come in through word of mouth or online forms or Contact Us links and emails on websites, practice management tools offer other avenues like public schedulers.
 With these schedulers, you can embed an interactive calendar on your site that syncs to your calendar so visitors can directly schedule an intake session with you based on your availability.